 Shapiro’s strategic plan for the New Commission on the Skills of the American Workforce resulted in a TIME magazine cover story as well as coverage by CBS News, The New York Times and Associated Press.

 On the federal legislative front, Shapiro has led communications efforts with many coalition partners to strategize and build bipartisan support for bills before Congress, including the reauthorization of the Maternal, Infant and Early Childhood Home Visiting program for $400 million for five years and reauthorization of the Childhood Nutrition Act.
 He was also part of the advocacy team that fought for U.S. House passage of the Early Learning Challenge Fund.

 His work has been recognized for excellence by the Public Relations Society of America, International Association of Business Communicators, National School Public Relations Association, Communicator Awards, Bulldog PR, North Carolina Associated Press and the Michigan Associated Press.

 Shapiro even has been called “a go-to PR guy in town” by The Washington Post.

 Shapiro is a graduate of the University of Missouri School of Journalism.
 He is a regular lecturer at The George Washington University, Johns Hopkins University and American University on the role of modern communications in achieving strategic goals.
-Shapiro is also a member of the National Press Club and Public Relations Society of America, and an active supporter of the Capital Area Food Bank, Catalogue for Philanthropy: Greater Washington, Future Civic Leaders, LearnServe International, Global Ties and many other nonprofits.
+Shapiro is a member of the National Press Club and Public Relations Society of America, and an active supporter of the Capital Area Food Bank, Catalogue for Philanthropy: Greater Washington, Future Civic Leaders, LearnServe International, Global Ties and many other nonprofits.